-1 Puerto Rico, the United States Virgin Islands, or any territory or insular possession subject to the 2 jurisdiction of the United States.
-3 [(16)(23) "Tribe" means an Indian tribe or band, or Alaskan Native village, which is 4 recognized by federal law or formally acknowledged by a State state.]
-5 (17)(24) "Warrant" means an order issued by a court authorizing law enforcement 6 officers to take physical custody of a child.
-7 Comment 8 9 Related to the convention: Art.
+Puerto Rico, the United States Virgin Islands, or any territory or insular possession subject to the

+1 jurisdiction of the United States.
+2 [(16)(23) "Tribe" means an Indian tribe or band, or Alaskan Native village, which is 3 recognized by federal law or formally acknowledged by a State state.]
+4 (17)(24) "Warrant" means an order issued by a court authorizing law enforcement 5 officers to take physical custody of a child.
+6 Comment 7 8 9 Question: A number of the definitions such "measure of protection," "authority" etc do not appear in the text until Article 4.
+Should those definitions be moved to a separate definition sections in Article 4?
+10 Related to the convention: Art.
 1(2).
-10 The term "authority" is used in connection with cases arising under the convention.
-Just 11 as it is a "court" that makes a child custody determination under Articles 1-3, so it is an 12 "authority" that makes a "measure" under the convention.
-The term is broader than "court" in 13 that it includes administrative authorities that, under foreign, law may take a measure of 14 15 protection with regard to a child.
-16 Subsection (15) defines the term "measure of protection," or "measure."
-The term is used 17 most often in Article 4, but does arise in the other articles.
-The term "custody determination" 18 which is used with regard to United States orders in the first three articles is inappropriate in 19 relationship to a discussion of the 1996 Convention because the convention covers much more 20 than custody determinations.
+11 12 13 14 15 The term "authority" is used in connection with cases arising under the convention.
+Just as it is a "court" that makes a child custody determination under Articles 1-3, so it is an "authority" that makes a "measure" under the convention.
+The term is broader than "court" in that it includes administrative authorities that, under foreign, law may take a measure of protection with regard to a child.
+16 17 18 19 20 21 22 23 24 25 26 Subsection (15) defines the term "measure of protection," or "measure."
+The term is used most often in Article 4, but does arise in the other articles.
+The term "custody determination" which is used with regard to United States orders in the first three articles is inappropriate in relationship to a discussion of the 1996 Convention because the convention covers much more than custody determinations.
 The convention does not itself provide a definition of the term.
-21 The term "measure of protection" is defined functionally as a decision regarding a matter covered 22 by Article 4.
+The term "measure of protection" is defined functionally as a decision regarding a matter covered by Article 4.
 That means that it is within the scope of Article 4 in Section 401.
-The second and 23 third sentences of the definition may be redundant given the scope section and therefore could 24 perhaps be eliminated, although many members of the drafting committee wished to include the 25 second sentence of the definition in the text of the definition section and therefore I have 26 bracketed only the third sentence.
-27 orachered only the time sentence.
-28 The term "parental responsibility" is taken fairly directly from Article 1(2) of the 29 convention.
-The term is purposely broad in the convention and therefore questions regarding 30 whether a particular issue is to be interpreted as coming within the concept of parental 31 responsibility ought to be resolved in favor of inclusion.
-See the Explanatory Report at ¶18.
-32 33 SECTION 103.
+The second and third sentences of the definition may be redundant given the scope section and therefore could perhaps be eliminated, although many members of the drafting committee wished to include the second sentence of the definition in the text of the definition section.
+27 28 29 30 The term "parental responsibility" is taken fairly directly from Article 1(2) of the convention.
+The term is purposely broad in the convention and therefore questions regarding whether a particular issue is to be interpreted as coming within the concept of parental responsibility ought to be resolved in favor of inclusion.
+See the Report at ¶18.
+31 SECTION 103.
 PROCEEDINGS GOVERNED BY OTHER LAW.
-This [Act] [act] 34 does not govern an adoption proceeding or a proceeding pertaining to the authorization of 35 emergency medical care for a child.
+Except as 32 provided in [Article] 4, This this [Act] [act] does not govern an adoption proceeding or a proceeding pertaining to the authorization of emergency medical care for a child.